-A neck lift or chin liposuction is performed to remove excess fat beneath the chin and tighten loose skin in the neck.
-A less invasive alternative to a facelift, a neck lift performed by New Jersey plastic surgeon Dr. Nicole Schrader can produce dramatic results in the patient whose chin and/or neck has sagged with age or after weight loss.
+neck lift or chin liposuction is performed to remove excess fat beneath the chin and tighten loose skin in the neck.
+A less invasive alternative to a facelift, a neck lift performed by New Jersey plastic surgeon Dr. Nicole Schrader, can produce dramatic results in a patient with a double chin and/or whose neck has sagged with age or after weight loss.

 If you’ve been considering a neck lift or another cosmetic procedure, please request a consultation online, or call Dr. Schrader’s office at 609-279-0009.

-The most common concerns are excess fat, turkey wattle neck, or too much skin.
+The most common concerns are excess fat, turkey wattle neck, or too much neck skin.
 If your concern is excess fat, you will most likely receive liposuction or Kybella.
 If you have weakened or loose neck muscles, this may cause the “turkey wattle” or neck “bands.”
-To correct this you and your surgeon will discuss the best surgery or a less invasive procedure.
+To correct this, you and your surgeon will discuss the best surgery or a less invasive procedure.
 The surgery involving neck muscle (platysma) is called a platysmaplasty surgery.
-For excess skin, your surgeon might recommend a cervicoplasty, trimming parts of the skin and lifting in into place.
+For excess skin, your surgeon might recommend a cervicoplasty, trimming parts of the skin and lifting it into place.

 Your neck can age before your face.
 Time is not always responsible for that appearance you would like to undo.
 If you have lost a lot of weight, your neck can take time to catch up.
 It can also be a matter of genetics.
 Whichever your case may be, it is important to maintain realistic expectations when considering any type of cosmetic surgery.